 - You need a digital presence—and it needs to be foxy!
 This means having an easy-to-use website and up-to-date social media accounts.

 - Think outside of the box when it comes to new service offerings—but make sure they still make sense for who you are as a business.

-Bridget Drendel is a partner and designer at Project7 Design.
+Bridget Drendel is Project7 Design’s Chief Creative Officer.
 With experience in a variety of studios and corporate environments, she honed her skills before co-founding p7 where she focuses on the studio’s print and web design as well as client relations.